 To become a Master Inspector, you first need at least three years’ experience and 1,000 inspections under your belt.
 Then, a peer review board will award you with the Master Inspector title.

-As of this date, there are only 10 master inspectors in Central Florida, so a “no” isn’t a bad answer.
+A “no” isn’t necessarily a bad answer.
 But if you are choosing between two equally promising inspectors, it might help you to decide between them.

 4. Is this your full-time job?

 There are roughly 12,000 licensed home inspectors in the state of Florida.
 Only 40% of those are actively working as inspectors and only 20% of those do it full-time.
 That’s less than 1,000 inspectors in the state.

 Someone who only does inspections on the side probably won’t have the same level of experience as a full-time home inspector.
 Another way of finding out is to ask, “How many inspections do you do a year?”